djoos/Symfony-coding-standard/TESTING.md

 Testing
 =======

-Contributions to this cookbook will only be accepted if all tests pass successfully:
+Contributions to this repository will only be accepted if all tests pass successfully:

 * PHP syntax/lint checks
 * Unit tests: [PHPUnit](https://phpunit.de/)